andreaorame/andreaorame.github.io/README.md

 ## Working papers
 "Macroprudential Regulation, Quantitative Easing, and Bank Lending" with [Rodney Ramcharan](https://sites.google.com/site/rodneyramcharan/) and [Roberto Robatto](https://sites.google.com/site/robertorobatto/home)\\
-"Conversations with Loan Officers: Covid and the Credit Market in the Early Stages of the Crisis" <a href="Covid-Loanofficers.pdf">Link</a>\\
+"Expectations and the Functioning of the Credit Market during a Crisis" <a href="Orame-shock-expectations.pdf">Link</a>

 ## Policy papers
 "[Estimating the Effects of a Credit Supply Restriction: Is There a Bias in the Bank Lending Survey?](https://www.bancaditalia.it/pubblicazioni/qef/2015-0266/index.html?com.dotmarketing.htmlpage.language=1)" with Andrea Nobili\\